asianhaydenxd/graphing-calculator/README.md

 # graphing-calculator

-A python program using the turtle library to display basic mathematical equations as a graph.
+A python program using the turtle library to display mathematical expressions as a graph.